devaajanne/weathertwin-client/README.md

 This is the repository for the client-side application.
 For the server-side repository, see here: https://github.com/devaajanne/weathertwin-server.

+## Deployment
+Weather Twin is now live at GitHub pages!
+See the app here: https://devaajanne.github.io/weathertwin-client/

 ## How it works

 Weather Twin's client app works by